ABCs of mobile payment apps

 The system Google Wallet provides was among the first to revolutionize the world of the credit card.
 Once you download the Android app, information regarding credit and debit card can be stored, as well as gift cards.
 In-store purchases are made available by simply touching the phone to a PayPass reader and keying in the PIN.

-Although, in its early beginnings, Google Wallet only worked with a restrained number of banks and credit cards (a prepaid Google and a Citibank), during the past 3 years Google has done a good job of broadening the spectre: MasterCard, Visa, Discover and American Express are also accepted.
+Although, in its early beginnings, Google Wallet only worked with a restrained number of banks and credit cards (a prepaid Google and a Citibank), during the past 3 years Google has done a good job of broadening the spectrum: MasterCard, Visa, Discover and American Express are also accepted.
 Its main disadvantage, however, remains its adaptability to a limited number of phones (among which some Samsung models, some LGs plus the iPhone).

 Google Wallet is believed to overthrow PayPal from the top-ranked mobile payment services.
 Due to enabling payments in local stores (yes, there actually exist stores in the US that operate the funny-looking device for m-payment), the app makes the job easier for buyers that aren't keen on credit card swiping.